 1 – Comforting a Widower with Your Heart Through Words

 Words can be as sweet as honey or cut like a dagger.
 Choosing your words carefully is one of the best ways to comfort a widower, and those words can affect the outcome of a widower’s life.
-We are all prone to accept words spoken to us as ‘gospel’ whenever we are in a state of trauma or in a highly charged emotional experience.
+We are all prone to accept words spoken to us as ‘gospel’ whenever we are in a state of trauma or are in a highly charged emotional experience.

 What to Say to a Widower

-- I’m sorry for your loss.
+• I’m sorry for your loss.

-- My condolences.
+• My condolences.

-- I’m very sorry you are going through this.
+• I’m very sorry you are going through this.

-- My heart goes out to you during this time of grief and readjustment.
+• My heart goes out to you during this time of grief and readjustment.

 These statements express heartfelt intentions to the widower.
 They do not harm in any way.

-- She will be missed a lot!
+• She will be missed a lot!

-- I’m here for you.
+• I’m here for you.

-- I love you.
+• I love you.

-- You are in my thoughts and prayers.
+• You are in my thoughts and prayers.

-- You are not alone.
+• You are not alone.

-This is comforting because in grief, there is always a feeling of aloneness, and a feeling that others have no concept what the person is going through.
+This is comforting because in grief, there is always a feeling of aloneness, and a feeling that others have no concept of what the person is going through.

 What Not to Say to a Widower

-- Well, at least you had 40 years with her…
+• Well, at least you had 40 years with her…

-This statement doesn’t lessen the pain in any way, shape or form.
+This statement doesn’t lessen the pain in any way, shape, or form.
 It lends an air that says, “Get over it.
 You had your good times.
 It’s over now.”

-- She’s in a better place.
+• She’s in a better place.

 This statement is a judgment on your part.
 The problem is that you aren’t sitting in the judgment seat at the person’s time of death.
 We can never know the state of another person’s heart or the state of their soul/spirit.
 Thus, you may think that it’s comforting for a widower to hear this statement but it may bring up doubt and anxiety that the deceased really is in a better place, and that’s a frightening thought likely to bring up more guilt.

-- Everything happens for a reason.
+• Everything happens for a reason.

 This statement assumes that evil does not exist.
 Evil can interrupt a good person’s life and take them out before their time.
 Perhaps good can eventually occur as a result, such as in the woman whose family member died from a drunk driver, and she started an organization called Moms Against Drunk Driving (MADD).
 But these good things can’t be seen during the grieving process, as no one has a crystal ball to look into the future.

-- You’ll feel better in time.
+• You’ll feel better in time.
 Time heals all wounds.

-Telling someone this doesn’t help the now period of time they are in.
+This statement doesn’t help the now period of time they are in.

-- How are you?
+• How are you?

 This question is insensitive.
 How do you expect them to be – happy and joyful?
 Unconcerned about all the changes that are looming on the horizon?

-- Everything is going to turn out okay.
+• Everything is going to turn out okay.

 This is called “forecasting,” or looking into the crystal ball.
 Do you really have that kind of power?

-- At least you had time to prepare for her death.
+• At least you had time to prepare for her death.

-- It’s been a few weeks.
+• It’s been a few weeks.
 Isn’t it time to get over it?

 This is a very damaging statement because it assumes the grieving person isn’t meeting your expectations.
 It’s also potentially narcissistic, as often the person saying it wants the help of the person for something.

-- How did she die?
+• How did she die?

 2 – Your Good Memories of the Deceased Person